moodlehq/moodle-plugin-ci/README.md

 receives an update or gets a new pull request, Travis CI will run a build.

 Optional, but recommended for build speed,
 [create a access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) in Github to prevent [Composer](https://getcomposer.org) from exceeding Github's API rate limit.
-For the scopes section, be sure to **uncheck ALL scopes** as this will give read-only access to public information.
+When creating your access token, be sure to **uncheck
+ALL scopes** as this will give read-only access to public information.
 After you have created the access token and copied it to your clipboard, go back to your project in Travis CI.
-Go to _Settings_ and then to _Environment Variables_ (Note: this might only be available after you have first run a build).
+Go to _Settings_ and then to _Environment Variables_.
 Click on _Add a new variable_.
 For the _Name_ enter `GITHUB_API_TOKEN`, for _Value_ enter in your Github access token and ensure that the _Display value in build logs_ is set to **OFF**.
 Then click _Add_.

 # Customizing the install